A twist on the classic red wine based sangria, this rose sangria is perfect for an afternoon with friends.

 I love tapas style entertaining so people can pick at food, think salty and spicy.
 Cured meats like Spanish jamón are easy, as are olives, grilled vegetables or pan con tomate.

 If it’s lunch/brunch think about light pastas with spicy shrimp, a vegetable quiche/Spanish omelette and you can’t go wrong with the traditional dish of Rioja – chorizo.
-It may seem counterintuitive but rose, and this rose sangria, balances out salt and spicy flavours.
+It may seem counterintuitive but rose, and this sangria, balances out salt and spicy flavours.

 It’s your turn: share your favourite sangria recipe in the comments below.